-Management and administrative procedures; Grant folder maintenance;

-Attachment # Page 49 of 52

-Equipment accountability and sub-hand receipt procedures;

-Program for obsolescence;

-Status of equipment purchases;

-Status of training for purchased equipment;

-Status and number of response trainings conducted to include number trained;
+Management and administrative procedures; Grant folder maintenance; Equipment accountability and sub-hand receipt procedures; Program for obsolescence; Status of equipment purchases; Status of training for purchased equipment; Status and number of response trainings conducted to include number trained;

+Attachmer 1 Page 0 of 81
-Status and number of exercises;

-Status of planning activity;

-Anticipated projected completion;

-Difficulties encountered in completing projects;

-Agency NIMS/ICS compliance documentation;

-Equal Employment Opportunity (EEO Status);
+Status and number of exercises; Status of planning activity; Anticipated projected completion; Difficulties encountered in completing projects; Agency NIMS/ICS compliance documentation; Equal Employment Opportunity (EEO Status); Procurement Policy

-Procurement Policy

-FDEM may request additional monitoring/information if the activity, or lack thereof, generates questions from the region, the sponsoring agency or FDEM leadership.
+FDEM may request additional monitoring/information if the activity, or lack there of, generates questions from the region, the sponsoring agency or FDEM leadership.
 The method of gathering this information will be determined on a case-by-case basis.